Piazzi/facade/README.md

 # Code

 Simple project representing the decorator design pattern.
-For this one i made a Compiler classe that can have multiples front end to compile various languages, then we have a Language Facade class to access some funcionalities.
+For this one i made a Compiler classe that can have multiples front end to compile various languages, then we have a Compiler Facade class to access some funcionalities.

 # Resume